sirintra/PMC-PC-training/docs/source/singularity.rst

 Introduction to Singularity
 ############################

-`Singularity <https://docs.sylabs.io/guides/latest/user-guide/>`_ is a container platform.
-It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.
+`Singularity <https://docs.sylabs.io/guides/latest/user-guide/>`_ is a containerisation platform.
+It allows you to create image files that package up pieces of software in a way that is portable and reproducible.
+One or more containers can then be created, based on those images.

-Singularity is an open-source project designed to run on HPC clusters as it can be run as a simple user, unlink `Docker <https://www.docker.com/>`_ which requires a root privilege to run.
+Singularity is an open-source project designed to run on HPC clusters.
+It can be run within an ordinary user account, unlike `Docker <https://www.docker.com/>`_, which requires root privileges to run.

-What are containers
+What are containers?
 *********************

 Containers provide a minimal virtualized environment: an isolated file system accessible from a host computer.
-Containerization allows controlling of sofeware installation and dependencies.
+Containerization allows a controlled set of software and dependencies to be installed.
+The versions of applications and libraries held within an image / container can be totally independent of any software installed on the host machine (i.e. the HPC environment).
+This is a powerful feature that enables specific versions of software to be packaged in a convenient and portable image file.

 Two important concepts
 ***********************

 Image
 =====
-Image is a set of layers, read-only templates.
+An image is analgous to a template.
+It is a read-only filesystem, from which many containers can be producted.
+When a container is created from an image, its content starts off identical to the image.
+Several containers created from the same image will initially have the same content, but may then diverge as the follow their own lifecycle.

-Singularity image is a read-only file (typically with .sif or .img extension).
+Singularity images consist of a read-only file (typically with .sif or .img extension).
 A Singularity image can be created with the ``singularity build`` command, either from a a `container recipe <https://docs.sylabs.io/guides/2.6/user-guide/container_recipes.html>`_ or from a container repository (e.g. `Docker Hub <https://hub.docker.com/>`_ , `BioContainers <https://biocontainers.pro/>`_).

 Example of recipe